 Ninja Zen – The Hidden Form

 Zen offers far more than the self-exploration and enlightenment typically sought by aging hippies and cross-legged, yoga obsessed MILFs.
 For the ninja, the seal of the hidden form offers the ultimate stealth weapon: invisibility.
 In the entire history of ninjutsu, only eight ninjas have ever been credited with full invisibility.
 Of those eight, six were never seen again.
 Witnesses saw the two remaining ninjas vanish and reappear during the legendary sake binge of 1333.
 Records taken during the 49-hour event also list 68 deaths, 16 marriages, 11 pregnancies, and the appearance of 4 levitating rabbits, an eight-armed giant and a laughing wall of fire.

-The Ninja Hand Positions in Use
+The Nine Ninja Seals: Ninja Hand Signs in Use

 Are you a ninja?
 Do you aspire to become a ninja?